Our top pick: Progressive

 Don’t forget that in Pennsylvania, it is required that you register your trailer, and any trailer with a GVWR of 3,000 pounds or more needs to be inspected annually.
 The fines for not having your trailer registered or inspected can be pretty hefty here in PA, so it’s worth it in the long run to make sure all your ducks are in a row before hitting the road.

-Standalone trailer cover is a useful way of ensuring that your trailer is covered for third-party property damage or legal liability when not covered by car insurance or another cover type.
+Standalone trailer coverage is a useful way of ensuring that your trailer is covered for third-party property damage or legal liability when not covered by car insurance or another coverage type.